The Top Five Reasons to Rent

 Seasonal Storage Needs

 We’re a country of collectors.
-In fact, to a certain extent we’re all collectors of something, whether it be photographs, tickets to ballgames, kids’ artwork, or the more serious collector that collect stamps, baseball cards, books, or a million other things.
+In fact, to a certain extent, we’re all collectors of something, whether it be photographs, tickets to ballgames, kids’ artwork, or the more serious collector that collect stamps, baseball cards, books, or a million other things.
 Some people collect these items for fun, whether it be to relive nostalgic memories, or because they are a fan.
 Others collect as a way of growing their social lives through going to swap meets and garage sales to engage with similar-minded people.
-But all this collecting comes at the cost of lost room in the home, garage, attic or basement.
+But all this collecting comes at the cost of lost room in the home, garage, attic, or basement.
 That’s when collectors head towards a storage facility.
-Aaron Potter at West Coast Self-Storage in Lake Oswego says that several of his clients are huge collectors.
-Aaron mentioned that one of clients has rented five 10×15 storage units, all filled with collections of items.
+Melissa Rodgers at West Coast Self-Storage in Lake Oswego, Oregon says that several of his clients are huge collectors.
+Melissa mentioned that one of their clients has rented five 10×15 storage units, all filled with collections of items.

 In short, storage units solve a lot of today’s space issues that people have.
 Rather than having to part with their valuables and memorabilia, they can keep these items safe and secure for short or long periods of time, while creating the extra space they need in their homes.